 El Otro Lado (“The Other Side”) El Otro Lado is a 5-day immersion program for high school students in which they experience first-hand the realities of life for migrants and refugees along the United States – Mexico borderland.
 San Miguel High School, in Tucson, Arizona has hosted the experience since 2008.
 In 2016, schools will benefit from the expansion of “El Otro Lado” to Cathedral High School, El Paso, Texas where students will learn a new perspective of the border.
 An El Otro Lado immersion designed for adults is scheduled for summer, 2016 in El Paso.

-“One Book – One District” Through the selection and guided reading of Enrique’s Journey, participating District ministries utilize specially designed curriculum resources for critical reflection on current trends and realities of migrant populations.
+“One Book Two Districts” Through the selection and guided reading of a specially-selected book each year, participating SFNO and México Norte District ministries utilize specially designed curriculum resources for critical reflection on current issues concerning social inequity and human dignity.

 Migrant Needs Assessment The goal is to develop a data-based assessment of the most vulnerable migrant populations and a possible response by the Lasallian Family in the Districts of Mexico Norte and San Francisco New Orleans.
 Research focuses on migrant children and their educational needs on both sides of the border.